UKPLab/icmi2018-multimodal-debates/README.md

 We used Python 3 in our experiments, so we recommend also using it to reproduce the experiments.
 We also recommend using a virtual enviroment.
-The packages used in our experiments can be installed by the following command
+The packages used in our experiments can be installed by the following command:

 ```
 (venv) pip3 install -r requirements.txt